timescale/docs.timescale.com-content/api-timescaledb.md

 This is a more powerful version of the standard PostgreSQL `date_trunc` function.
 It allows for arbitrary time intervals instead of the second, minute, hour, etc. provided by `date_trunc`.
 The return value is the bucket's start time.

-#### For TIMESTAMP/TIMESTAMPTZ time inputs
+Below is necessary information for using it effectively.

-**Notes about TIMESTAMPTZ inputs:**
+### For TIMESTAMP/TIMESTAMPTZ time inputs

-TIMESTAMPTZ arguments are bucketed by the time at UTC.
+**Notes about TIMESTAMPTZ inputs:** TIMESTAMPTZ arguments are bucketed by the time at UTC.
 So the alignment of buckets is on UTC time.
 One consequence of this is that daily buckets are aligned to midnight UTC, not local time.

 If the user wants buckets aligned by local time, the TIMESTAMPTZ input should be